oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 mapping table of predefined topic aliases is separate from normal registered aliases.
 It is global and shared between all clients and gateways and may overlap with registered aliases, since it is in a different pool.

-## 4.18 Predefined topic alias and short topic names
+## 4.18 Predefined topic aliases and short topic names

 A "predefined" topic alias is a topic alias whose mapping to a topic name is known in advance by both the client' application and the gateway.
 This is indicated in the *Flags* field of the packet.
 When using pre-defined topic aliases, both sides can start immediately with the sending of PUBLISH